Table of Contents

 For processing plants, this type of approach helps maintain control without constant disruption to operations.

-Build a Layered Bird Control Strategy
+Build a Comprehensive Food Processing Bird Control Plan

 The most effective facilities combine: